CodeAcademyMHCC/2017-codeacademymhcc.github.io/projects/string-reverse.md

 - Can we give the user multiple options to maniuplate the text?
 - Can we create a nicer layout that adapts itself to mobiel?
 - Can we incorporate [Boostrap](/projects/bootstrap)?
+- Can we check to make sure the content isn't empty before running out function?